Clique number of tournaments: Conclusion and future directions

 We did not give much thought yet to the clique number of digraphs.
-On this matter, it is to be noted that Theorem~\ref{eq:bounddic} does not hold for digraphs, which implies that many of the results that we proved for tournaments cannot be proved as easily for digraphs.
-Actually, even if our definition of clique number makes at first glance as much sense applied to tournaments or digraphs, we strongly believe that the notion will be very fruitful on tournaments, while on digraphs it is less clear for the moment.
-On the positive side, we think that Theorem~\ref{thm:stable_by_subst} can be generalised to classes of digraphs.
+On this matter, it is to be noted that Theorem~\ref{eq:bounddic} does not hold for digraphs.
+Indeed, take a triangle-free (undirected) graph $G$ with large chromatic number, say $\chi(G) = k$.
+Let $\prec$ be an ordering of $V(G)$ and let $\vec G$ be the digraph obtained from $G$ by orienting each edge from right to left with respect to $\prec$.
+Then $\chi(T^{\prec})/\omega(T^{\prec}) = \chi(G) / \omega(G) = k/2 > \dic(\vec G) = 1$.
+Since most of the results we have proven for tournaments rely on Theorem~\ref{eq:bounddic}, we believe that studying the clique number of digraphs may not be as fruitful as studying the clique number of tournaments.

-\begin{conjecture} If a class of digraphs $\mc C$ is $\dic$-bounded, then so is its closure under substitution. \end{conjecture}
+On the positive side, we can extend Theorem~\ref{eq:bounddic} to digraphs with bounded independence number, where the \emph{independence number} of a digraph $D$ is the size of a maximum independent set of (the underlying graph) of $D$.
+Since tournaments are precisely oriented graphs with independence number $1$, it is indeed a generalisation of Theorem~\ref{eq:bounddic}.
+Note that many results on tournaments extend to digraphs with bounded independence number.
+See for example~\cite{HLNT19,KN23}.

-Note that, while Theorem~\ref{eq:bounddic} does not hold for digraphs, a similar weaker bound exists for digraphs of bounded independence number.
-We denote by $\alpha(D)$ the size of a maximum independent set in $D$ and by $R(i,j)$ the smallest integer such that every graph on $R(i,j)$ vertices contains either a clique of size $j$, or an independent set of size $j$. $R(i,j)$ exists for all integers $i,j$ by Ramsey Theorem.
+We denote by $\alpha(D)$ the size of a maximum independent set in $D$ and by $R(i,j)$ the smallest integer such that every graph on $R(i,j)$ vertices contains either a clique of size $i$, or an independent set of size $j$. $R(i,j)$ exists for all integers $i,j$ by Ramsey's Theorem.

 \begin{theorem}[\cite{NSS23}] For any digraph $D$ and ordering $\prec$ of $V(D)$, we have:

 \end{theorem}